 |Compensation Item||Compensation Median (US $)|

-This information is as of September 12, 2019 and is collected and reported according to MBA CSEA Standards.
-When listed, guaranteed compensation is per month, and does not include discretionary bonuses or other forms of compensation.
+This information is as of September 12, 2019 to September 14, 2020 and is collected and reported according to MBA CSEA Standards.
 In accordance with MBA CSEA Standards, compensation is not listed for categories reported by less than 1% of students seeking employment.